 - The ASE Education Foundation will assign an Evaluation Team Leader (ETL) to the program. - The program administrator and primary contact will be notified of the ETL assignment; and provided with the necessary ETL contact information. - Included with the notification of ETL assignment will be an On-site Evaluation Agreement.
-The On-site Evaluation Agreement outlines the required documentation to be provided to the ETL.
+The On-site Evaluation Agreement outlines the required documentation to be provided to the ETL and the costs for the ETL's services and expenses.
+All costs will be paid by the institution requesting accreditation.
 This agreement must be completed and returned to the ETL and a copy provided to the ASE Education Foundation after the on-site date has been established. - The ETL will contact the Program Coordinator to arrange a date for the on-site evaluation.
 It is acceptable for the Program Coordinator to initiate contact with the ETL. - With a legitimate reason, the Program Coordinator may contact the ASE Education Foundation to request a different ETL.
 A request for a different ETL must be in writing and specific as to the reason for the request.
 (The ETL assigned must NOT be a present or former teacher or administrator, or a member of the Advisory Committee of the program to be evaluated.) - 4.
-Send On-Site Evaluation Agreement, Copy of the Application, Course of Study, List of On-Site Evaluation Team Members, and Program Graduate Employer Contact Form
+Send On-Site Evaluation Agreement, Copy of the Application, Course of Study, List of On-Site Evaluation Team Members, Program Graduate Employer Contact Form, and Necessary Payment Forms to the ETL.